e-ucm/csharp-tracker/README.md

 ### Bridge Implementation

-As in the rest of the assets of the RAGE projects, communication is made using a repository of interfaces called Bridge.
-This Bridge implements interfaces for managing the File System, or for sending Web Requests, and it's made this way to provide a platform independant system.
-If you want your tracker to be able to connect to the Analytics server, you have to use or implement a bridge for your platform that implements the interface `IWebServiceRequest`, for being able to make Logs implement `ILog`, and for accessing File System use `IDataStorage`.
+As in the rest of the assets of the RAGE projects, communication is made using a repository of interfaces called `Bridge`.
+This `Bridge` implements interfaces for managing the File System, or for sending Web Requests.
+The use of the bridge allows us to provide a platform-independant system: supporting a different platform is just a matter of changing the bridge.
+If you want your tracker to be able to connect to an Analytics server, you have to use or implement a bridge for your platform that implements the interface `IWebServiceRequest`, for being able to make Logs implement `ILog`, and for accessing File System use `IDataStorage`.
 For more information see the [asset manager](https://github.com/rageappliedgame/AssetManager)

-Once you have a Bridge, you just need to add it to the Tracker.
+Once you have a `Bridge`, you just need to add it to the `Tracker`.

 ```c#
 //Setting the Bridge into the Tracker